-- A. All employees and other persons are encouraged to report incidents of sexual misconduct/sexual harassment involving employees, and reports may be made without regard to whether the person reporting is the person alleged to be the victim of alleged sexual misconduct/sexual harassment. - B. All CCSNH/College employees with supervisory or management responsibilities, and individuals designated as Campus Security Authorities under the Clery Act who receive information about possible sexual misconduct/harassment of employees are required to make a report. - C. Reports of sexual misconduct/sexual harassment should be reported using the Title IX Reporting Form here or directed to the appropriate Title IX Coordinator and can be made in person to Lizy Gonzalez (Streeter Hall, room 156), by calling 603-578-8928, or in writing by email to Igonzalez@ccsnh.edu or mail to Nashua Community College, 505 Amherst Street, Nashua, NH 03063 Attn: Lizy Gonzalez.
-The Title IX Coordinator shall notify the CCSNH Director of Human Resources of the report. - D. A report of sexual misconduct/sexual harassment may also be made to Campus Security, or local or State police [see section IV.B below for further information].
+- A. All persons are encouraged to report incidents of sexual misconduct/sexual harassment involving students, and reports may be made without regard to whether the person reporting is the person alleged to be the victim of alleged sexual misconduct/sexual harassment. - B. All CCSNH/College employees with supervisory or management responsibilities, and individuals designated as Campus Security Authorities under the Clery Act, who receive information about possible sexual misconduct/harassment of students are required to make a report. - C. Reports of sexual misconduct/sexual harassment should be reported using the Title IX Reporting Form here or directed to the appropriate Title IX Coordinator and can be made in person to Lizy Gonzalez (Streeter Hall, room 156), by calling 603-578-8928, or in writing by email to lgonzalez@ccsnh.edu or mail to Nashua Community College, 505 Amherst Street, Nashua, NH 03063 Attn: Lizy Gonzalez.

+D. A report of sexual misconduct/sexual harassment may also be made to Campus Security, or local or State police [see section V.B below for further information].